 - a positive attitude towards work and learning

-For more information on getting started, see the MITO New Zealand website.
+For more information on getting started and for job listings, see the MITO New Zealand website.

 Travel the world, work for the world’s major manufacturers, work on development projects or join the race circuit.

 The possibilities are endless - the opportunities are great!

 To find out more about getting started in the automotive industry, or to find an apprentice, visit the MITO New Zealand website or phone MITO on 0800 882121.